aws-samples/amazon-cloudwatch-alarms-controller-for-kubernetes/README.md

-# Amazon cloudwatch alarms controller for kubernetes
+# Amazon Cloudwatch Alarms Controller for Kubernetes

 This repo is a custom controller for kubernetes that when installed in a cluster grantes the cluster access to the Cloudwatch metrics alarms api.
 Thus, allowing developers to define alarms from their kubernetes manifests.